SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_structure_interfacing.md

 ## Interfacing problem objects

 We begin by demonstrating how we can interface with problem objects.
-We will demonstrate using a `ODEProblem`, however, it works similarily for other problem types.
+We will demonstrate using a `ODEProblem`, however, it works similarly for other problem types.
 ```@example ex1
 using Catalyst
 rn = @reaction_network begin